nnaumenko/metaf/docs/sphinx/api_reference.rst

 .. cpp:class:: WeatherBeginEndGroup

-This group is added to maintain compatibility.
-It is not yet used in this version.
+This group was added to maintain compatibility.
+It is not used in this version.

+	.. deprecated:: 3.7.0

-The planned use is to store time of the beginning and ending of weather phenomena included in METAR remarks.
+	This function is planned to be removed in version 4.0.0; use :cpp:class:`WeatherGroup` is planned to be used to store information on the weather event since version 4.0.0.

 VicinityGroup